 8. How healthy are you and your ancestors?

-Another really important think to think about is your family history of specific illnesses, especially hereditary or genetic ones like diabetes, heart disease, cancer and vision impairment.
+Another really important thing to think about is your family history of specific illnesses, especially hereditary or genetic ones like diabetes, heart disease, cancer and vision impairment.

 9. What can you realistically afford?

-It’s all well and good to say ‘hell yes’ to top hospital and top extras cover and all its advantages, but not everyone can afford it.
+It’s all well and good to say ‘yes’ to top Hospital and top Extras cover and all its advantages, but not everyone can afford it.
 Along with your health needs, you need to match your cover to your financial situation, too.
-If top hospital and extras cover isn’t realistic, perhaps some protection is better than no protection.
-Could you skip extras?
+If top Hospital and Extras cover isn’t realistic, perhaps some protection is better than no protection.
+Could you skip Extras?
 Or have a lower level of cover?
 There are also ways to reduce premiums, for example by paying a higher excess.
 Have a chat with us on the phone about your budget and possible ways around it – we’re here to help!

 10. Are you comparing apples with apples?

 When you’re choosing cover, don’t fall into the common trap of failing to see the finer details.
-You need to make sure you’re comparing apples with apples (i.e. not all “top covers” are the same).
+You need to make sure you’re comparing apples with apples.
 Be sure to fully understand exactly what stuff is and isn’t covered, and how much moolah you’re able to claim for said stuff.
-Price and value are not the same thing – you might be paying less in premiums but getting less benefits or lower limits.
+Price and value are not the same thing – you might be paying less in premiums but getting fewer benefits or lower limits.
 Private health insurance is a major purchase so it’s important to choose a product that’s fit for purpose – and that it continues to meet your needs as your life changes.